eliasbagley/eliasbagley.github.io/_posts/2015-10-27-android-style-guide.markdown

 Prefer using `layout_marginStart` and `layout_marginEnd` over `layout_marginLeft` and `layout_marginRight`.
 For a left-to-right layout, start == left, and end == right, but for a right to left layout, start == right and end == left.
 Only if min API level >= 17.

+In linear layouts, use either margin_bottom or margin_top, or margin_left, margin_right, but not both.
+Be consistent TODO

+## Android testing

+Use `Do Not Keep Activites` setting to discover `saveInstanceState` and `restoreInstanceState` bugs

+Use `adb shell am kill app-id` to force process death to test restoring state after process death

+Test with Espresso, Truth, JUnit4, and Mockito

+## Useful Android Studio Hotkeys

+CMD CTRL UP ARROW to navigate between Activites/Fragments and layout files.

 ## Build system style

 Split out a large build system into smaller reusable build files that can be included later

-If multiple dependencies share the same version, pull them out into an `ext{}` block and use String interpolation to resolve the version.o
+If multiple dependencies share the same version, pull them out into an `ext{}` block and use String interpolation to resolve the version.

 Example: